-For those who suffer from Celiac disease, going gluten free is a MUST but more and more people are being diagnosed as gluten intolerant these days.
-Most people don’t actually have Celiac disease, in fact, only about 1 in 100 people do.
+For those who suffer from Celiac disease, going gluten free is a must.
+Current estimates suggest that up to 1% of the population has this condition.
 The only true way to know if you have this genetic disorder is to have a blood test completed for a protein called tissue transglutaminase as well as an intestinal biopsy.
 The blood test alone will not fully diagnose you so the biopsy is a must.

 Are you Gluten Intolerant or Gluten Sensitive?